Zalexanninev15/Jetpack-Downgrader/data/docs/AddNewData.md

 5. Save your translation under the name of the language code, but without the dash ([list of all codes](https://htmlpreview.github.io/?https://github.com/Zalexanninev15/Jetpack-Downgrader/blob/unstable/data/docs/Language%20Code%20Table.html))
 6. Copy the file to the **languages** folder and open the gui.
 Next, select the language change icon (next to the logo) and select your language, which is indicated under the value of the **Language variable**.
 Or simply select a language from the language change window that appears (only the first launch)
 7. **Check your translation very carefully!**
-8. After successful tests, send a request (with file of localization) to add the localization to the repository.
-Localization will be added to the application itself immediately in the next update!
+8. After successful tests, send a request (in issue) with file of localization for adding the localization to the repository.
+Your localization will be added to the application itself immediately in the next update!

 ## Add new modification(s)